VladiStep/DecolorizerWindow/README.md

 # DecolorizerWindow
 The app that makes a region around mouse cursor grayscale, like the Windows "Magnifier".

-Has a tray menu, and a `Alt+Z` key combination for toggling the window display.
+Has a tray menu (so you can configure the region size), and an `Alt+Z` key combination for toggling the window display.